kyleyeh/KTANE-Project-Template/README.md

 '''
 buttonAction
-    Given a button color, word, the number of batteries, and booleans indicating if there are lit CAR and/or FRK indicators, return either "press" or "hold"
+    Given a button color (see possibilities above), word, the number of batteries, and booleans indicating if there are lit CAR and/or FRK indicators, return either "press" or "hold"

     Arguments: color (button color), word (button word), numBatteries (number of batteries), car (if there is a lit CAR indicator (T/F)), frk (if there is a lit FRK indicator (T/F))
     Return: "press" or "hold"